Mia Farrow: Children

 Between 1992 and 1995, Farrow adopted five more children: Tam Farrow; Kaeli-Shea Farrow, later known as Quincy Maureen Farrow; Frankie-Minh; Isaiah Justus; and Gabriel Wilk Farrow, later known as Thaddeus Wilk Farrow and named after Elliott Wilk, the judge who oversaw Farrow's 1993 legal battle with Allen.

-Tam Farrow died of heart failure in 2000 at the age of 21.
-In May 2018, Moses Farrow made claims on his personal blog that Tam had actually died from a prescription medication overdose following a lifelong battle with depression.
+Tam Farrow died in 2000 at the age of 21.
+Farrow's spokeswoman Judy Hofflund stated that she died of cardiac arrest.
+In May 2018, Moses Farrow made claims on his personal blog that Tam had actually died from a prescription medication overdose following a lifelong battle with depression, and after a fight with her mother.
 In 2021, Mia Farrow confirmed Moses' claim that Tam had died after an overdose of a prescription medication.
 On December 25, 2008, Lark Previn died at the age of 35 from complications of HIV/AIDS.
-On September 21, 2016, Thaddeus Farrow was found dead at the age of 27 after an apparent car crash in Connecticut, though it was subsequently ruled he had committed suicide by shooting himself in the torso while inside his car.
+On September 21, 2016, Thaddeus Farrow was found dead in his car in Connecticut at the age of 27.
+It was ruled that he had committed suicide by shooting himself in the torso while inside his car.

 Farrow has six biological granddaughters from her and Previn's sons (three by Matthew, one by Sascha, and two by Fletcher).
 She has nine grandchildren from her adopted children.